Manos: The Hands of Fate: Manos Returns

 Jackey Neyman-Jones, who played Debbie in the original film, launched a Kickstarter campaign in February 2016 to make a sequel titled Manos Returns.
 According to Neyman-Jones, the sequel was not to be a recreation of Manos but instead a "tongue-in-cheek" setting within the Manos storyline; Neyman-Jones described the planned product as being both funny and scary, similar to The Cabin in the Woods or Abbott and Costello Meet Frankenstein.

 The Kickstarter goal of $24,000 was reached on February 24, 2016.
 It stars Neyman-Jones, reprising her role as Debbie; her father Tom Neyman, reprising his role as the Master; and Diane Mahree reprising her role as Margaret.
 Neyman-Jones and director Tonjia Atomic shot the film in western Oregon in the summer of 2016.
 The film had its world premiere screening at Crypticon Seattle on May 4, 2018.
 Manos Returns was published on Amazon Prime in May 2020.

+The Manos Chronicles

+A 4-episodes TV series titled The Manos Chronicles has been distributed in 2023 on Amazon Prime.
+It stars Jackey Neyman reprising her role as Debbie.